hgamboa/nova-adv-inst/lab4-vis-server.md

 ## Goal 2 - Launch the bokeh-server

-Perform some examples using Bokeh plotiing commands.
+Perform some examples using Bokeh ploting commands.

 ## Going deeper